spetz/Warden/README.md

 # Sentry
-====
 Define "health checks" for your applications, resources and infrastructure.
-Keep your sentry on the watch.
+Keep your **sentry** on the watch.